 Hell, after years of of solo travel it still feels that way to me sometimes.

-So how did I conquer this fear, and even learn how to enjoy eating out alone?
+So how did I conquer this fear, and even learn how to enjoy eating out alone while traveling?
 And how can you do the same?
 Here’s my 4 step guide to help you get there!